 It’s the basis of all feasibility studies and it’s called highest and best use.

 Just like smart businesses try and maximise the return on their assets, so should you as a property investor.

 And overlooking this principle means you won't maximise the value of your development and get the highest return on your money.

-So when I look at a potential development site I always ask myself “what is this property’s highest and best use?” because this will determine what that particular property is worth to me.
+So when I look at a potential development site I always ask myself “What is this property’s highest and best use?” because this will determine what that particular property is worth to me.

-In order to determine the highest and best use of a property, any potential development proposal (or major renovation proposal) must pass series of four tests.
+In order to determine the highest and best use of a property, any potential development proposal (or major renovation proposal) must pass a series of four tests.

 Any potential use must be physically possible given the size, shape, topography, and other characteristics of the site.